jdw-assignment/rpc-proxy/README.md

    experiences high latency.
 This ensures continuous service availability and minimizes downtime.
 4. **Monitoring and Alerts**: Implement monitoring and alerting mechanisms to notify administrators of any issues with the RPC providers, allowing for quick response and resolution.

+### Autoscaling

+More auto-scaling options can be set up, for example, based on the number of requests hitting the ALB.

 ### Observability